indigophp/indigo-webshop/CONTRIBUTING.md

 ## Pull Requests

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.

 - **Consider our release cycle** - We try to follow semver.
 Randomly breaking public APIs is not an option.